Tibor Kincses

-Tibor Kincses (12 February 1960 – June 2025) was a Hungarian judoka who competed in the 1980 Summer Olympics.
+Tibor Kincses (12 February 1960 – 9 June 2025) was a Hungarian judoka who competed in the 1980 Summer Olympics.

-Later career
+Later life

-Later after finishing his athletic career, Mr. Kincses worked with the PR and Communication Department of AIBA, and then he was appointed PR & Communication Director of the Asian Boxing Confederation (ASBC).
+Later after finishing his athletic career, Kincses worked with the PR and Communication Department of AIBA, and then he was appointed PR & Communication Director of the Asian Boxing Confederation (ASBC).
+Kincses died 9 June 2025, at the age of 65.

-Death

-Kincses died in June 2025, at the age of 65.
-The news of his death was announced on 9 June.